robinrendle/robinrendle.com/_posts/2017-07-23-you-say-data-i-say-system.md

 extract: "“Whenever you look at data — as a spreadsheet or database view or a visualization, you are looking at an artifact of such a system.
 What this diagram doesn’t capture is the immense branching of choice that happens at each step along the way”"
-Country: California
+country: California
-City: San Francisco
+city: San Francisco
 ---

 [Jer Thorp on data systems](https://hackernoon.com/you-say-data-i-say-system-54e84aa7a421) and how bias, whether intentional or not, affects the representation of that data: